 Gum disease is an infection caused by harmful bacteria that places your oral health and general health at risk.
 Without treatment, gum disease can lead to tooth loss and a number of other dental problems.
-If your gingivitis has progressed to the periodontitis stage of gum disease, periodontal specialist Dr. Ahmad Hawasli may recommend a non-surgical procedure called scaling and root planing (SRP).
+If your gingivitis has progressed to the periodontitis stage of gum disease, our periodontal specialist may recommend a non-surgical procedure called scaling and root planing (SRP).
 Our skilled team performs SRP to remove plaque and tartar accumulation from below the gumline.
 This treatment allows us to smooth your tooth roots to encourage reattachment of your gums to your tooth structure.
 The goal of SRP is to improve your oral health by eliminating active infection from your mouth and reducing the depths of your periodontal pockets.
-If you have gums that bleed or other symptoms of periodontitis, contact Atlas Walk Dental & Orthodontics in Gainesville, VA today to schedule your periodontal consultation with Dr. Hawasli.
+If you have gums that bleed or other symptoms of periodontitis, contact Atlas Walk Dental & Orthodontics in Gainesville, VA today to schedule your periodontal consultation.

 What To Expect

 Our periodontal specialist and team of dental hygienists perform scaling and root planing in our state-of-the-art Gainesville, VA practice.
 To keep you comfortable during your procedure, we numb the gums with local anesthetic and can provide sedation services if you experience dental anxiety.
 We perform scaling and root planing with ultrasonic and specialized hand instruments that enable us to gently remove bacteria, plaque, and tartar from your tooth roots beneath the gums.
 When your roots are smooth and free of plaque and tartar deposits, we will rinse the areas and provide home care instructions.
 Localized antibiotics may also be placed in the pockets immediately following SRP to manage bacterial growth in the area.
 Depending on the extent of your condition, your SRP procedure may be completed in one or more visits.